Safire 3 chroma keyer

 - Who's using it?

 - Video demo

-- Real-time chroma keyer for use with 3Gb/s, High Definition and Standard Definition sources (31 different video standards)
+- Real-time chroma keyer for use with 3Gb/s, HD or SD sources (31 different video standards)

-- Ideal for any live chroma keying or virtual set production - the Safire chroma keyers are used by broadcasters and sports graphics providers across the world
+- Ideal for any live chroma keying or virtual set production - used by broadcasters across the world

 - Get excellent results with minimal sensitivity to camera noise: uses extremely sophisticated algorithm to determine how the key is derived

 - Easy to set up and operate: with cursor-based multi-point sampling to set up the optimised default settings - and input freeze to make things even easier

 - Tweak the picture until you're happy: range of fine-tuning tools to optimise the picture in more challenging conditions

 - Key on any colour: select blue, green or any colour you like - including sporting surfaces such as grass